Fitness: Create a program that's right for you

 Keeping your fitness level in mind, think about why you want to start a fitness program.
 Consider your health and fitness goals.

 Perhaps your doctor has suggested that you start a fitness program to lose weight.
 If you're already active, maybe you want to increase the intensity of your fitness program to prepare for a 5K race or to get ready to participate in a favorite sport.
-Having clear goals can help you to stay motivated.
+Having clear goals can help you stay motivated.

 What activities do you enjoy?